pywbem/pywbemtools/docs/pywbemcli/cmdlineinterface.rst

 NOTE: The effects of any general option entered in the interactive mode exists only for that command and the original definition from the command line is restored for the next command.
-The changes to the connections file are retained.
+Any changes to the :term:`connections file` defined in the interactive mode and executed in the same command are retained (ex. setting the default connection).

 Thus: